Alternative Name: Iberian Azure-winged Magpie, Cookâs Azure-winged Magpie, Spanish Azure-winged Magpie

 It was formerly considered conspecific with Azure-winged Magpie from Asia

 Open woodland with glades, orchards and olive groves.
-Prefers holm oak (Quercus rotundifolia) and cork oak (Quercus suber) with scattered stone pines (Pinus pinea).
+Prefers Holm Oak (Quercus rotundifolia) and Cork Oak (Quercus suber) with scattered Stone Pines (Pinus pinea).
 Eucalyptus stands are preferred for communal roost sites.
-Recorded locally up to 700 m in foothill gorges, occurs at lower elevations, with largest concentrations in wooded coastal dunes of cultivated stone pines in southwest Spain, where it successfully competes with the usually dominant Common Magpie.
+Recorded locally up to 700 m in foothill gorges, occurs at lower elevations, with largest concentrations in wooded coastal dunes of Stone Pines in southwest Spain, where it successfully competes with the usually dominant Common Magpie.